dewitt4/Cloud-Custodain/README.md

 Ec2 Filters are per filter list at http://docs.aws.amazon.com/AWSEC2/latest/CommandLineReference/ApiReference-cmd-DescribeInstances.html

 Note state: absent filters are done via post processing instances in memory.
+The -j option allows switching from the filter operator from or to and.